Complete analysis of a realistic fiber-based quantum repeater scheme: EPR pair error estimation

 \section{EPR pair error estimation}

 Here we study the error of the final EPR pair between the end nodes, which includes initialization errors, TQG errors, qubit measurement errors, and decoherence errors.
-The error is estimated in the Bell state basis described by four coefficients $A$, $B$, $C$, and $D$ that determine the probabilities of being in the four Bell states
+The error is characterized in the Bell state basis, where the system's state is expressed as a combination of the four Bell states

+The coefficients $A$, $B$, $C$, and $D$ represent the probabilities of the system being in each respective Bell state, with their sum constrained to $1$.
+By analyzing these probabilities, the nature and extent of the error can be quantified.
 Refs. \cite{Renner2005, Kraus2005} have proved that any arbitrary two-qubit state is just a local twirling operation away from the diagonal Bell states, which is why we can analyze the errors in this basis without compromising the security of the protocol \cite{Abruzzo2013}.

 We start by analyzing the Bell state coefficients of an EPR pair from a single session, either without purification ($P_L = 0$) or with one round of purification ($P_L = 1$), then we see how this is modified when purification is used between EPR pairs in the end nodes ($P_E \neq 0$).
-Here we present our theoretical estimations of the error, but we have also performed numerical studies to validate that our theoretical approach is correct.
+Here we present our theoretical estimations of the error, but we have also performed numerical studies to validate that our theoretical approach is correct, which are explained in Appendix \ref{app:numerical_approach}.